Pence's former chief of staff Marc Short appears before January 6 grand jury - KTVZ

 Pence’s former chief of staff Marc Short appears before January 6 grand jury

-He is the highest profile witness known to have testified in the criminal investigation into the January 6, 2021, attack on the US Capitol.
+Short’s participation — which CNN reported earlier, citing a source familiar with the matter — makes him the highest profile witness known to have testified in the criminal investigation into the attack on the US Capitol.
+His testimony signals that prosecutors are scrutinizing the Trump White House as part of their investigation, which has expanded beyond the rioters who breached the Capitol.

-Short and his attorney, Emmet Flood, were seen on Friday leaving the federal courthouse where a federal grand jury is hearing testimony related to January 6 and to efforts to overturn the 2020 presidential election.
+“I can confirm that I did receive a subpoena for the federal grand jury, and I complied to that subpoena,” Short told CNN’s Erin Burnett on “OutFront.”
+“But under advice of counsel, I really can’t say much more than that.”

+The New York Times and Wall Street Journal reported Monday that a second top former Pence aide, Greg Jacob, was subpoenaed in the inquiry and testified before the federal grand jury.
+As Pence’s general counsel, Jacob played a critical role in countering efforts to persuade the then-vice president not to certify the electoral results and was part of Pence’s team that pushed back on fringe legal theories.

 Earlier this year, the Justice Department expanded its investigation beyond the rioters who breached the Capitol into fundraising and organizing for the political rally that served as a prelude to the riot as well as into efforts to subvert the Electoral College vote count.